 Takeaway 3: There’s no secret formula to hiring agencies vs. full-time workers

 There’s no special ratio of contractors vs. full-time employees.
 It’ll depend on many different things, including a budget, current team members, where you need help, your budget, what the executives above you say, and more.

 One thing you can do is figure out which roles and responsibilities are better to outsource than hire a big team.
 A common one is creative tasks such as graphic design or copywriting.
 You can easily outsource these things to an agency and save your company from hiring a big team of full-time employees.
 Whether this becomes a long-term strategy is up to you.

 Another way to look at it is to decide what kind of information you want to keep within the organization and which stuff you’re happy to share with external parties.
 There might be an element of your marketing efforts that you want to keep strictly internal to maintain control over it.

-Whatever approach you choose to build your team, think carefully about your overall marketing goals, KPIs, skills your team already possesses, and then make your decision with all that in mind.
+Whatever approach you choose to build your team, think carefully about your overall marketing goals, KPIs, and skills your team already has, and then make your decision with all that in mind.